Is Your Campaign Website Domain Really Yours?

 One of the most important questions to ask when having any website created is ‘Will my website have a stand-alone domain?’
 Note that the question refers to the website domain’s hosting, not the domain name itself.
 Anyone can have domain name – it’s where that name points to that counts and makes a difference in how much traffic can be generated.

-Most people simply assume that when they have someone create a website for them, that website is a stand-alone web presence.
-Unfortunately, many cut-rate web developers and bargain site builders provide a ‘web site’, but the site itself might not be a stand-alone domain.
+Many people assume that when someone creates a website for them, that website is a stand-alone web presence.
+Unfortunately, many cut-rate web developers and bargain site builders provide a ‘website’, but the site itself might not be a stand-alone domain.
 Instead, your site is actually just a shared part of another, larger site.

-So instead of joecandidate.com, you end up being hosted on a big, tacky URL like sitehosting.com/joecandidate or joecandidate.sitehosting.com.
-These URLs are hard to type, look bad on campaign literature, and can be impossible to fit on campaign signage.
+So instead of joecandidate.com, you end up being hosted on a big, tacky URL or subdomain like sitehosting.com/joecandidate or joecandidate.sitehosting.com.
+These URLs are hard to type, look bad on campaign literature and can be impossible to fit on campaign signage.

 Framed in websites are harder for search engines to index.
 Because these pages are essentially buried within the larger domain, they may also have a harder time ranking for relevant searches.